dolphindb/release/1.10/README.md

 * Fixed a bug that may cause system crash if the parameters of partial application in a RPC call do not use the correct format. (**1.10.7**)
 * Fixed a bug that if a SQL query with multiple OR conditions that contain both partitioning columns and non-partitioning columns in the where clause is applied on a table with value partitioning scheme, the result may contain more rows than expected. (**1.10.7**)
 * Fixed a bug that function `wsum` returns 0 when both parameters contain only Null values.
 Now it returns Null. (**1.10.7**)
-* Fixed a bug: When both parameters 'csort' and 'limit' are specified in function `sql`, the generated SQL statement cannot not find the columns specified by 'csort'. (**1.10.8**)
+* Fixed a bug: when both parameters 'csort' and 'limit' are specified in function `sql`, the generated SQL statement cannot not find the columns specified by 'csort'. (**1.10.8**)
-* Fixed a bug: When the hash algorithm is used to execute aggregate functions in groups in SQL statements, if the result contains Null values, the system does not set a Null value flag.
+* Fixed a bug: when the hash algorithm is used to execute aggregate functions in groups in SQL statements, if the result contains Null values, the system does not set a Null value flag.
 Therefore, if the results are further filtered with function `isNull`, the system can't detect Null values. (**1.10.8**)
-* Fixed a bug: If the hash algorithm is used to execute aggregate function `wsum` in SQL group-by calculations, and if both inputs of function `wsum` are Null, the result should be Null instead of 0. (**1.10.8**)
+* Fixed a bug: if the hash algorithm is used to execute aggregate function `wsum` in SQL group-by calculations, and if both inputs of function `wsum` are Null, the result should be Null instead of 0. (**1.10.8**)
-* Fixed a bug: When there are multiple streaming executors, executing `getStreamingStat` will cause the system to crash.
-This is a bug introduced in 1.10.7. (**1.10.8**)
+* Fixed a bug introduced in 1.10.7.
+With multiple streaming executors, executing `getStreamingStat` will cause the system to crash. (**1.10.8**)
+* Fixed memory leak caused by allocating more than 2GB to a contiguous memory block. (**1.10.9**)
+* Fixed a bug: when multiple batch jobs that call `mr` or `imr` are running concurrently, if an exception occurs (e.g., a partition is locked by another transaction and cannot be written to), it may cause the system to crash. (**1.10.9**)
+* Fixed a bug: when the time-series aggregator performs grouping calculations with useSystemTime=true, if there is no data in the windows, calculation results are erroneously generated. (**1.10.9**)
+* Fixed a bug with built-in concurrent hash table.
+This bug may cause the system to crash when creating and accessing shared variables concurrently. (**1.10.9**)

 ## DolphinDB GUI